Han Joosten & Dan Lau

 instance Exception MyException

-These Exceptions are commonly used as type for the Left case.
+These Exceptions are commonly used as type for the Left

-What we need to track
+What do we need to track along the way?

 Here’s the state we need to maintain: